jguegant/tech.blog/content/C++/meta-crush-saga.md

 As a C++ afficionados or a nitpicker, you may have noticed that my previous dumped game state started with the following pattern: **R"(**.
 This is indeed a [C++11 raw string literal](http://en.cppreference.com/w/cpp/language/string_literal), meaning that I do not have to escape special characters like **line feed**.
 This raw string literal is stored in a file called [current_state.txt](https://github.com/Jiwan/meta_crush_saga/blob/master/current_state.txt).

 How do we inject this current game state into a compile state?
-Let's include it into the loop inputs!
+Let's just include it into the loop inputs!

     :::c++
     // loop_inputs.hpp